 Approximately 15.5 million Americans have one or more types of cardiovascular disease, such as heart attack, angina or heart failure.
 Traditional medical therapies are not able to fully address the burden of disease, and the shortage of organs for transplantation remains a key barrier — more than 120,000 patients are on the national transplant list.

 This unmet need drives Mayo Clinic researchers to make new discoveries to accelerate regenerative solutions into clinical trials and rapidly provide new hope to patients who can't currently be treated.

 Cardiac regeneration is a broad effort that aims to repair irreversibly damaged heart tissue with cutting-edge science, including stem cell and cell-free therapy.
 Reparative tools have been engineered to restore damaged heart tissue and function using the body's natural ability to regenerate.
 Working together, patients and providers are finding regenerative solutions that restore, renew and recycle patients' own reparative capacity.

 Mayo Clinic researchers are leading efforts in translating new knowledge into applicable therapeutics through a multidisciplinary community of practice.
-As technology evolves, the potential exists to regenerate cardiac tissue from noncardiac sources and ultimately offer personalized products and services to cardiac patients.
+As technology evolves, it offers the potential to regenerate cardiac tissue from noncardiac sources and ultimately provide personalized products and services to patients with cardiovascular disease.